St Matilta, a widow for thirty-two years, is recognised as patroness of mothers with disappointing children.

 Married to Henry the Fowler

 She married Henry, Duke of Saxony, called “the Fowler” because of his interest in falconry, who became king of Germany in 919.
 Henry encouraged Matilda to use the resources of his kingdom for works of charity.
-They had two daughters – Gerberga, who married Louis IV of France, and Hedwig, the mother of Hugh Capet – as well as three sons – Otto, who succeeded his father in 936 and became Holy Roman Emperor, Henry who became Duke of Bavaria, and Bruno, who came archbishop of Cologne.
+They had two daughters – Gerberga, who married Louis IV of France, and Hedwig, the mother of Hugh Capet – as well as three sons – Otto, who succeeded his father in 936 and became Holy Roman Emperor, Henry who became Duke of Bavaria, and Bruno, who became archbishop of Cologne.

 A widow for thirty-two years